aparrish/example-twitter-bot-node/README.md

-#An Example Twitter Bot
+#Example Twitter Bots!

 By [Allison Parrish](http://www.decontextualize.com/)

-Written for node.js.
 Hey!
-Replace the `generateTweet()` function in `bot.js` with a tweet-generating algorithm of your choice, and then schedule it to run as a cron job using a command line like this:
+This repository contains a number of simple Twitter bots written in node.js.
+You can run almost all of these bots by installing the appropriate libraries (with `npm install`) and then run the `bot.js` file in the relevant directory like so:

     node bot.js APP_KEY APP_SECRET ACCESS_TOKEN TOKEN_SECRET

 ... replacing `APP_KEY` with your application key, `APP_SECRET` with your application secret, `ACCESS_TOKEN` with your user's access token, and `TOKEN_SECRET` with your user's access token secret.

+Descriptions of individual bots are available in each directory.

 ##But where do I get these keys, tokens, and secrets?